MicrosoftDocs/Viva/Viva/insights/personal/reference/viva-insights-app-redesign.md

 #### Productivity

 Effective meetings and clear tasks are key to increasing productivity.

 That's why we built the **Productivity** tab—to help you identify ways to identify and decrease non-productive meeting time, and also stay on top of your work with suggested tasks.
-Content you used to find in **Effective meetings** (meeting surveys, meeting categories insights, shared meeting plans, and meeting habits) and **Stay connected** (suggested tasks) will soon live in **Productivity**.
+Content you used to find in **Effective meetings** (meeting surveys, meeting categories insights, shared meeting plans, and meeting habits) and **Suggested tasks** (suggested tasks) will soon live in **Productivity**.

 :::image type="content" source="../../Images/MyA/reference/redesign-productivity-small.png" alt-text="Screenshot of the Viva Insights Home tab." lightbox="../../Images/MyA/reference/redesign-productivity.png":::